Casper-Guo/Armchair-Strategist/README.md

 You can use `data_loading.ipynb` and `data_transformation.ipynb` to renew your local data.

 ### Usage
 There are five plotting functions provided in `visualizations.ipynb`.
-Their usage will hopefully be clear through the examples provided at the end of the notebook and accompanying documentation.
+Documentation and examples are provided in the same notebook.
 Here is an overview:

-- `tyre_usage_pie`: Visualize the frequency of compound usage within a season and allows filtering by events and drivers
+- `tyre_usage_pie`: Visualize the frequency of compound usage within select races or an entire season
-- `plot_driver_stats`: Visualize driver lap time data within a single event.
-Allows selecting any number of drivers
+- `plot_driver_stats`: Visualize various driver pace data within a single race.
-- `plot_strategy_barplot`: Visualize tyre strategy within a single event with SC and VSC highlighted.
-Allows selecting any number of drivers
+- `plot_strategy_barplot`: Visualize tyre strategy within a single race with SC and VSC periods highlighted.
-- `plot_compounds_lineplot`: Visualize tyre performance over time by compound as line charts.
-Allows selecting multiple events
+- `plot_compounds_lineplot`: Visualize performance over time by compound as line charts.
+Allows plotting multiple races simultaneously for easier comparison
-- `plot_compounds_distribution`: Visualize tyre performance distribution over time by compound with boxplots or violin plots.
-Allows selecting multiple events
+- `plot_compounds_distribution`: Visualize performance distribution over time by compound with either boxplots or violin plots.
+Allows plotting multiple races simultaneously for easier comparison

 ### Metrics Definitions
 Detailed metric definitions can be found in the `data_transformation.ipynb` file.
 All columns are accurate to three digits.